-In the first half of 2021, Attorney Jared Alfin and our Commercial Collections team has collected over $500,000 for various commercial clients including landlords, contractors, condominium associations, banking institutions and private lenders.
-Jared works with clients to determine the most efficient strategy for collecting the money due to them and has had great success in negotiating with debtors on his clients’ behalf.
+In 2021, Attorney Jared Alfin and our Commercial Collections Team collected over $2,500,000.00 for various commercial clients including landlords, contractors, goods/service suppliers, insurance companies, condominium associations, banking institutions, private lenders and other financial businesses, not to mention individuals.
+Jared works hard with clients to determine the most efficient and cost-effective strategy for collecting money due to them and has had great success in negotiating settlements and obtaining judgments on his clients’ behalf.

 Helping Police Officers to Protect Their Communities